Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 ### Session 2: Parse twitter data

 The raw data that the twitter API returned shall be converted to json format first, then it will be preferably converted to a dataframe for the subsequent analysis.
 The session 2 will show how-to.
-This requires some basic knowledge about data format about json, dict, list.
+This requires some basic knowledge about data format, such as: json, dict, list.

 Here is an [example](https://www.w3schools.com/python/python_datatypes.asp) to illustrate different data types in python.
 The data types we will need to deal with in this workshop are: str, int, float, list, tuple, dict, set and bool.